-DIPG claimed the lives of Donna Smigiel’s son Ryan, and Lloyd, the grandson of former U of M football coach Chad Carr.
+DIPG claimed the lives of Donna Smigiel’s son Ryan, and Chad, the grandson of former U of M football coach Lloyd Carr.

 “Their minds are great, but it attacks all of your faculties you know and so it’s a horrific death to watch,” Smigiel said.

 DIPG is an aggressive disease that forms within the brain stem.
 It has no cure, and is most commonly found in adolescents.